What is a compounded prescription?

 Will my insurance cover my compounded medication?

-These creams are typically covered by your insurance.
-The pharmacy will be calling you to get the information required to fill your prescription.
+Compounds are typically not covered by your insurance.
+Our staff will be calling you to discuss prescription and cost.
 If you do not hear from us within 24 hours please call the pharmacy.
-We will always call back for approval with the co-pay information before sending any prescription.